mpcsb/testing_branch/_posts/2021-06-09-model_based_simulation.md

                                 target_accept=0.90, max_treedepth=10)
       az.plot_trace(trace, compact=True); plt.show()

-This model is simple enough for this data, so there's no divergences or anything that raises any red flags.
+This model is simple enough for this dataset, so there are no divergences or other diagnostics raising concerns.

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/bayesian_simulation/traceplot.png" | relative_url }})